ExchangeUnion/docs/User Guide.md

 # Networks

 ## Simnet
-This is where you want to start.
-It's quick and gives you a "look and feel".
-Private chains maintained by Exchange Union cloud instances, we automatically open channels to you and allocate you some precious simnet tokens.
-Trade against our bots.
-Consider restarting the setup once after starting for the first time (`down`,  `exit`, `bash ~/xud.sh`, `1`).
+Private chains which are maintained by us.
+We’ll automatically open channels to you and push over some coins, you’ll be trading against our bots and anyone else running simnet.
+It’s the perfect playground to see how things work and play around with `xucli` commands.
+It’s easy: run one script, wait for about 10 minutes and you are ready to go. **You want to start with this!**

 Status: `live` | Setup time: `~15 mins` | Disk space: `5 GB`

 ## Testnet
 bitcoin testnet 3, litecoin testnet 4, ethereum ropsten.
 Faucets: [t-BTC](https://coinfaucet.eu/en/btc-testnet/), [t-LTC](https://faucet.xblau.com/), [t-ETH 1](https://faucet.ropsten.be/) & [2](https://faucet.metamask.io/).
 Quite a bit of manual work to be done here.
+If you need help or some channels with testnet coins, hit us up on [Discord](https://discord.gg/YgDhMSn)!

 Status: `live` | Setup time: `~5-24h` | Disk space: `120 GB`

 ## Mainnet
 Real money - only with #reckless hat.

-Status: `live` (with very low limits) | Setup time: `~1-3 days` | Disk space: `500 GB`
+Status: `live` (with $10-per-trade limit) | Setup time: `~1-3 days` | Disk space: `500 GB`

-## Regtest
-Producing blocks locally, mainly for development

-Status: `not available`| Setup time: `fast` | Disk space: `1 GB`

 # Requirements